jbirddog/blue/README.md

 ## TODOs

+1. setq, etc stack effects are backwards
+   1. see swap in op_setvarq, etc
 1. Add fasm2 dep in Makefile to git submodule init
 1. Add setvar{b,w,d,q} op that if op is used as var, sets its lit{b,w,d,q}
    1. See setthr in bth ops_low.bla
+1. Use setvarq for here/sethere
+1. Use setvarq for ip/setip
 1. Expose argv/c via opcodes
 1. Bring back a simpiler version of the `blue` language
 1. See about re-arranging >r order in op_compile_begin to simplify it and op_compile_end